Philip H. Frohman: Career

 Baptismal font in the Resurrection Chapel under the south transept on the crypt level of the Washington National Cathedral in Washington, D.C. was designed by Philip Frohman.

 Over the course of his long career Frohman would be credited with the design of some fifty churches in the United States.
+The great majority of Frohman's life and work, however, would be dedicated to the construction of the Washington National Cathedral, on which he labored for more than fifty years.

 Washington National Cathedral

-The great majority of Frohman's life and work, however, would be dedicated to the construction of the Washington National Cathedral, on which he labored for more than fifty years.

 During a visit to Washington in 1914, Frohman visited the Bethlehem Chapel, which had been completed in 1912.
 He described it as, “a more beautiful crypt than any I had ever seen abroad; the most satisfying example of church architecture in America.”
 So taken was he by the cathedral that in signing the visitor register he included a small prayer in code.
 The prayer was that he might someday become the cathedral architect.
 Following military service in World War I Frohman moved from Pasadena to Boston to continue his architectural practice.

 In 1919 Frohman began making preliminary sketches for revisions of Bodley's designs at the invitation of the Bishop of Washington, The Right Reverend Alfred Harding.
 During the next two years he formed a partnership with E. Donald Robb and Harry B. Little and in November 1921, the firm of Frohman, Robb and Little was officially designated Cathedral Architects.
 Robb died in 1942 and Little followed in 1944, after which Frohman served as the sole architect of the cathedral.